dennisorellana2/dennisorellana2/README.md

 - 🌱 I’m currently learning Deepnote, AWS, PostgreSQL 13 with pgAdmin 4.
 - 👯 I’m looking to collaborate with others about data science.
 - 🥅 2021 Goals: Contribute more to open source data science projects and obtain an entry-level position in Data Science.
-- ⚡ Fun fact: I love to dance Latin music and play soccer.
+- ⚡ Fun fact: I love to dance latin music and play soccer.

 ### Connect with me: